Issues

 Economic Justice & Development

-Ensuring economic prosperity and security for all Bay Staters isn’t just about creating more jobs and attracting new businesses to Massachusetts — it’s about creating an economy that works for everyone.
+Return to topEnsuring economic prosperity and security for all Bay Staters isn’t just about creating more jobs and attracting new businesses to Massachusetts — it’s about creating an economy that works for everyone.
 We need to make sure our jobs pay good, family-sustaining wages, close the racial wealth divide, and invest in equitable economic development to support local businesses.

 During her time in the Senate, Sonia’s been a leading advocate for policies to ensure all jobs are good jobs and that no one in Massachusetts is trapped in poverty.
-She supported raising the minimum wage to $15 per hour and indexing it to inflation, as well as a nation-leading paid family and medical leave law
+She supported raising the minimum wage to $15 per hour and indexing it to inflation, as well as a nation-leading paid family and medical leave law.

 Our next Governor must lead the charge to create good jobs and family-sustaining wages and benefits while developing the workforce to power Massachusetts’ 21st Century economy: